Key Points

 We also improve our own well-being, create positive work environments and relationships, and increase self-efficacy and resilience.

-CASEL’s new four-part webinar series Leaders as Learners: Cultivating Adult SEL will explore research, practices, and policies around this essential topic.
-On March 15, Part 1 of this series focused on building a shared understanding around adult SEL.
+CASEL’s four-part webinar series Leaders as Learners: Cultivating Adult SEL explored research, practices, and policies around this essential topic.
+Part 1 focused on building a shared understanding around adult SEL.
+Watch the recording of the webinar below, or read on for a few key takeaways.

 What is adult SEL?